onyazuka/react-haniwa-menu/README.md

 https://onyazuka.github.io/

 ## Features
-- Clear and convenient for customization menu structure;
+- Clear and convenient menu structure;
 - Multilevel menu support;
 - Can appear on close or on hover;
 - Can disappear on close on activator element, on close outside or on hover ouside;